jfx2006/thunderbird-ci-docs/Releases/Manually Verify Updates.md

 ## Requirements

 * A machine to run the update on.
 In CI this happens on Linux
+* Python (2.7 is still in use)
-* A copy of "com"
+* A copy of "compare-directories.py" from a M-C checkout.
+	* *M-C:tools/update-verify/release/compare-directories.py*
 * Starting version package on the test machine (Linux)
 	* thunderbird-68.0b4.tar.bz2
 * Starting version package for the target platform: